Corop

 Near the town are Lake Cooper and Greens Lake, both popular venues for aquatic activities.
 The town is home to as many holiday homes as permanent dwellings and the town is much larger in holiday times.

 Corop Post Office opened on 1 January 1868.

+Sport

+In 1905, Corop Football Club played in the Elmore District Football Association and finished last.

+Corop joined the Campaspe Football League in 1933.